 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB") or other standard setting bodies that the Company adopts as of the specified effective date.
-Unless otherwise discussed below, the Company does not believe that the adoption of recently issued standards have or may have a material impact on our consolidated financial statements or disclosures.

 In June 2018, the FASB issued ASU No. 2018-07, "Compensation-Stock Compensation", which expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees, except for specific exceptions.
 This ASU is effective for annual or any interim periods beginning after December 15, 2019.
-The Company is currently assessing the impact of adopting this authoritative guidance on its financial statements.
+ASU No. 2018-07 was adopted by the Company on January 1, 2020 and had no impact on the Company's financial condition or results of operations.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which amends the impairment model by requiring entities to use a forward-looking approach based on expected losses rather than incurred losses to estimate credit losses on certain types of financial instruments, including trade receivables.
-ASU 2016-13 was adopted by the Company on January 1, 2020 and has no current impact on the Company as we do not have any financial instruments covered by the topic.
+ASU 2016-13 was adopted by the Company on January 1, 2020 and has no current impact on the Company as it does not have any financial instruments covered by the topic.